preston/bibler-server/README.md

 	# Edit your config/sitemap.rb to point to your own URL.
     # Only do this with a fully-loaded database!
 It'll take a while.
 	rake sitemap:refresh

 # Loading License Bibles

 Translations such as the New American Standard Bible require explicit licensing.
 We do not provide these data files, though a template CSV is provided in the *lib/tasks/* directory.
 If you have permission and the licensed *bibler_nasb.csv* data file in that directory, run the following after initial seeding:

 	rake bibler:nasb

 # Deployment

-Bibler is a fairly ordinary Rails application.
-Deployment using Phusion Passenger on Apache HTTPD (or nginx) on Linux is highly recommended.
-Capistrano is recommended for one-line production upgrades, though not required.
+Bibler is a fairly ordinary Rails application, and is pre-built and distributed via Docker images.

 # Attribution